-Academic Assistance is assigned to high-risk students.
+Academic Assistance is an option for high-risk students.
 A student is considered high-risk if they are on the F or D list 85% of the prior semester with three or more D's or at least one F grade per week.
 Parents may request Academic Assistance for their students who do not qualify.
-However, if a student consistently does not have work to complete during their assigned academic assistance period, they will be moved to a regular class at semester.